kk327/panoramaxguessr/README.md

 The reason for that is that the photos are taken by regular people, and not everyone is going to buy a 360° camera just to take photos for a Google Street View alternative.
 Although that likely seems like a limitation at first, it can be taken as an additional challenge, like a feature.
 If you start in a city in a location with 2D photo coverage only, you can try to find a 360° sequence to start being able to see more information.
+Although if you really dislike 2D photos, there's a setting that allows you to always start on a 360° sequence.
 I just mentioned sequences, those are the second difference.
 Imagine a person moving from one place to another one, taking a photo every a moment.
 Then they upload them to Panoramax, and that's a sequence.
 When you use the white arrow buttons to move, you're moving along the sequence that you're currently on.